 I love getting in my hot tub.
-But between the chemicals, I have to add to the water, and my easily irritated skin, I’ve wondered what the best hot tub chemicals for sensitive skin were.
+But between the chemicals, I have to add to the water, and my easily irritated skin, I’ve wondered what are the best hot tub chemicals for sensitive skin.

 Here’s what I’ve discovered: